 The MSUM Alumni Foundation seeks to recognize and honor accomplished alumni.
 We are proud of your success, and in turn, proud of the role MSUM has played in your lives.
 While many are deserving of recognition, only a select few are chosen each year.
 Each recipient exemplifies the high standards we have come to expect from graduates of Minnesota State University Moorhead and each has made significant contributions to the communities where they reside and work.

 Nominations may be submitted throughout the year, with review and selection occurring in the early spring.
-Nomination deadline for 2019 is Feb.
-1. Recipients are honored at the Distinguished Alumni Awards ceremony, an integral part of Homecoming festivities.
+Nomination deadline for Distinguished Alumni 2019 is 12/31/2018.
+Recipients are honored at the Distinguished Alumni Awards ceremony, an integral part of Homecoming festivities.

 Nominations are accepted for the following categories of recognition: